tesseract-robotics/trajopt/README.md

 TrajOpt packages use ctest because it is ROS agnostic, so to run the test call `catkin test --no-deps trajopt trajopt_sco`

+## TrajOpt Benchmarks

+TrajOpt's Google benchmarks can be built by building with the flag `DTRAJOPT_ENABLE_BENCHMARKING=ON`.

+To run the benchmarks at compile time and save the results to a json file in the build directory, add the flag `-DTRAJOPT_ENABLE_RUN_BENCHMARKING=ON`

 ## Build Branch Sphinx Documentation